fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://mikekitckchan.medium.com/a-brief-introduction-to-prototype-pollution-b154c23b40c5">-A Brief Introduction to Prototype Pollution</a>

-<a href="https://caido.io/">-Caido - Lightweight Web Security Auditing Toolkit</a>

-<a href="https://securitytrails.com/blog/assetfinder">-AssetFinder: A Handy Subdomain and Domain Discovery Tool</a>

 <a href="https://devsecopsdocs.com/blog/nuclear-pond/">-Nuclear Pond</a>

-<a href="https://github.com/punk-security/secret-magpie-cli">-Secret Magpie - Secret Detection Tool</a>

-<a href="https://googleprojectzero.blogspot.com/2021/04/designing-sockfuzzer-network-syscall.html">-Designing sockfuzzer, a network syscall fuzzer for XNU</a>

-<a href="https://github.com/kosmosec/proto-find">-Proto Find.
-Let's check if your target is vulnerable for client side prototype pollution</a>

-<a href="https://github.com/KathanP19/protoscan">-Prototype Pollution Scanner made in Golang</a>

 <a href="https://github.com/PabloMK7/ENLBufferPwn">-BufferPwn: RCE vulnerability in the common network code of several first party Nintendo games since the Nintendo 3DS</a>

 <a href="https://portswigger.net/daily-swig/new-differential-fuzzing-tool-reveals-novel-http-request-smuggling-techniques">-New differential fuzzing tool reveals novel HTTP request smuggling techniques</a>